ZeroX29a/XOR-file-encryption/README.md

 > JCtine

-This work is a dreivattion of the [project done by simon](https://github.com/mightbesimon/XOR-file-encryption)
+This work is a built up on the [project done by simon](https://github.com/mightbesimon/XOR-file-encryption)

 Encrypts files with a password byte-by-byte using a XOR cipher.